Research

 As a bereaved person, I understand that some aspects of grief cannot be understood or quantified without time and space to experience, communicate and reflect.

-Because stories hold great significance for me personally and are valued by people from many black communities I have centred my PhD work around using stories to understand the experience of loss that has been impacted by COVID.
+Because stories hold great significance for me personally and are valued by people from many Black communities I have centred my PhD work around using stories to understand the experience of loss that has been impacted by COVID.

 Inviting someone to speak on their own terms and holding space to listen sets aside the idea that I should know what questions to ask or what there is to be learned from the experiences of bereaved people.
 When we tell stories we share our own understanding of the world and how it works, the lessons we have been taught and aspects of our cultures.
 Stories are rich and evoke emotions and memories and telling stories about our loved ones honours their memory and helps us understand our own experiences of losing them.